godevsig/gshellos/docs/daemon.md

 # What is gshell daemon

-gshell daemon should be running on every system to enable this system to join the service network so that the system is visible and accessable by other gshell enabled systems.
+gshell daemon should be running on every system to enable this system to join the service network so that the system becomes a visible and accessable node by other gshell enabled nodes.

-The daemon and all the services running on the same system share one unique `Provider ID`, currently it is the first physical network card's MAC address(may change in the future).
+The daemon and all the services running on the same node share one unique `Provider ID`, currently it is the first physical network card's MAC address(may change in the future).
-`Provider ID` is used to identify the system in the service network.
+`Provider ID` is used to identify the node in the service network.

-A service is defined at programing time as {"publisher", "service"}, but at runtime, there can be many gshell enabled systems providing the same service at the same time, so the new tuple {"publisher", "service", "provider"} is then used to uniquely locate a service in the network.
+A service is defined at programing time as {"publisher", "service"}, but at runtime, there can be many gshell enabled nodes providing the same service at the same time, so the new tuple {"publisher", "service", "provider"} is then used to uniquely locate a service in the network.

-On a gshell enabled system, `gshell list` command will list all the visible services, for example below output:
+On a gshell enabled node, `gshell list` command will list all the visible services, for example below output:

 ```